xtianbong/mben6270/README.md

 http://localhost:8000/
 ```

-<h2>Step 2</h2>
+<h2>Step 4</h2>

-1. Clone this repository.
-2. Run your local web server in the directory of the cloned repository.
-3. Go to:
+After you have cloned this repository, go to the root directory of the repository and run your prefered web server.
+If everything has been set up properly, point your web browser to:
 ```
 http://localhost:8000/
 ```